How can I tell if my website is being attacked?

 - Use Acquia Cloud Edge Protect

-Acquia Cloud Edge Protect secures your website with a Web Application Firewall (WAF), high-speed DNS, and protection against distributed denial of service (DDOS) attacks.
+Acquia Cloud Edge Protect secures your website with a Web Application Firewall (WAF), high-speed DNS, and protection against DoS and DDOS attacks.
 Acquia Cloud Edge CDN provides services that can help your website stay up during an attack.

 - Denying spammers